Vyral/jorge-gonzalez/_posts/2022-10-20-when-life-happens-real-estate-happens.md

 {% include excerpt.html %}

 Did you miss your chance to buy at record-low rates or sell at peak prices?
 I want to give you something to think about.
 There’s a simple saying to keep in mind when it’s time for you to sell: “When life happens, real estate happens”.
+Today I'll talk about why people will always need to buy or sell a home, regardless of the market.

 **Feel free to watch the full message above, or use these timestamps that will direct you to various points in the video:**